-Crypto-currencies, specifically bitcoin acquired as an investment in an SMSF is taxed as a CGT asset within a superfund.
+Crypto-currencies, specifically bitcoin, acquired as an investment in an SMSF is taxed as a CGT asset within a superfund.

 When transacting with Crypto-currencies it is essential to keep a trail of the transactions for CGT and audit purposes.
-The SMSF must ensure to:

-- keep a track of the dated transactions
+- Keep a track of the dated transactions,

-- who the other party was that the bitcoin investment was acquired from or sold to
+- Who the other party was that the bitcoin investment was acquired from or sold to.